aeyobd/dwarfs/thesis/results.md

 ## Modelling assumptions

 As @sec:results shows, tides marginally affected the stellar components of Scl and UMi, even under extreme orbits.
-While @sec:results only presents select models, alternative initial conditions do not affect our qualitative conclusions on tidal effects.
+While @sec:results only presents select models, alternative initial conditions do not affect our qualitative conclusions on tidal effects expected for Scl and UMi in the Galactic (and LMC) potential.

 We neglect baryonic physics.
 Since Scl and UMi have predominantly stars older than $\sim 9$ Gyr [@carrera+2002; @deboer+2011; @weisz+2014; @delosreyes+2022; @sato+2025], gas dynamics are unlikely to affect recent evolution.
 A collisionless dark-matter only simulation should be an excellent approximation.